zsolt-racz/nativescript-orientation/README.md

 # nativescript-orientation
-A system that deals with screen orientation in a awesomely automatic fashion.
+A NativeScript plugin to deal with Declarative UI and Screen Orientation

 ## License